benjaminwand/3d-printed-labial-pipe/README.md

 ## Version history
 0.1 First attempt for pipes with 60mm diameter, made with tinkercad.com <br>
-0.2 Fully proportional pipe part as FreeCAD file
+0.2 Fully proportional pipe part as FreeCAD file <br>
-0.2.3 Bug fixes, mostly for cases of very narrow labium 0.3 Proportional FreeCAD file, with (along with the pipe) curved labium
+0.2.3 Bug fixes, mostly for cases of very narrow labium <br>
+0.3 Proportional FreeCAD file, with (along with the pipe) curved labium

 ## Design thoughts